 To further identify how a player interacts with his teammates, Role Discovery incorporates another new model, Movement Chains, which identifies a team’s most common passing patterns that generate the highest PV on the pitch.

 Movement Chains are labelled based on passing motifs that comprise four passes, which can help identify how a team progresses the ball and the players involved.
-An in-depth summary of the Movement Chain model will be published here later on this month.

 As with xP, to analyse Movement Chains we split the pitch into zones, so that we can identify the most frequent patterns, using clustering, of how a team moves the ball out of one zone and into another.
 As illustrated below, the starting zone could be the central area of the defensive third, with the end zone being the edge of the opposition box.